jerryp1/mapcomp/README.md

 # About MapComp.

+**Our FULL version paper** is available: https://arxiv.org/pdf/2408.01246

 MapComp is a secure view-based collaborative analytics framework for join group aggregation.
 MapComp is developed upon mpc4j (https://github.com/alibaba-edu/mpc4j).
-The protocols and building blocks of MapComp are itegregted as sub-modules in current project, which can be mainly found in mpc4j-s2pc-pjc, mpc4j-s2pc-groupagg, mpc4j-s2pc-opf, mpc4j-s2pc-aby, mpc4j-common-circuit.
+The protocols and building blocks of MapComp are integrated as sub-modules in current project, which can be mainly found in mpc4j-s2pc-pjc, mpc4j-s2pc-groupagg, mpc4j-s2pc-opf, mpc4j-s2pc-aby, mpc4j-common-circuit.

-**Our FULL version paper** is available: https://arxiv.org/pdf/2408.01246

 # Requirements